mechaman111/spnati/creator-docs/docs/policy/testing_sponsorship.md

  - Confirmation that each sponsorship flaw has been corrected
  - At least two playtests of the character
    - Admittance to the live roster *OR*
-   - return to the Testing Tables for further development
+   - Return to the Testing Tables for further development

 If a character is found not to meet any of the standards in Mod QA, they will be required to address those before the character can be added to the main roster.